 Wool for sale in small quantities to hobbyists should be bagged accordingly.
 Paper grocery bags or clean, lint-free cloth bags are suitable containers, depending on the size lots that customers want.
 Beware of plastic bags because wool can deteriorate if it does not get fresh air.

-Use large sacks sold especially for bagging wool when selling large quantities to commercial wool buyers.
-A wool-bagging stand is needed for properly filling these types of sacks.
-Plans for building a wool-bagging stand are available from Alberta Agriculture and Food.
+Use the large specialty wool sacks sold especially for bagging wool when selling large quantities to commercial wool buyers.
+A wool-bagging stand or hydraulic wool press is needed for properly filling these types of sacks.
+Some shearers and wool buyers supply wool presses for packing clients’ wool.

 A label with your name and address should be placed inside the sack before it is sewn shut.
-Another label, with your name and address and the name of the buyer, should be tied onto one of the "ears" of the sack.
+Another label, with your name and address and the name of the buyer, should be attached to the sack.

 Marketing Wool

-There are three main ways for producers to market wool:
+There are several ways for producers to market wool:

 Large wool processors want to purchase a graded product that meets their particular requirements.
 Therefore, they do not usually purchase wool directly from producers except in special circumstances such as local processors.
-Some wool processing factories may be interested in buying directly from producers if the producer can provide a clean, well-prepared, uniform type of wool.
-However, selling to a wool buyer is simpler for most producers.
+There are woollen mills in some provinces that may be interested in buying directly from producers if the producer can provide the quality and quantity of product they are looking for.

 Handcrafters

 Hand spinners and weavers form a small but sometimes important market for wool.
-They purchase a number of different types of wool but each person usually wants only a particular type.
-Producers should investigate the requirements of hand spinners in their area.
+They purchase a number of different types of wool.
+Each handcrafter usually wants only a particular type for their work.
+They often want coloured or long wools or wools of varying fibre diameter or crimp.
+However, they are also particular and do not want stained, dirty, or weak fibred wool.
+Producers can contact local craft guilds or industry organizations to locate hand crafters in their area.

 Partially prepared fleeces